hakirisec/hakiri_toolbelt/README.md

 ## Test Your System in 2 Minutes

-Once you have Hakiri CLI installed, it's really easy to start using it.
+Once you have Hakiri Toolbelt installed, it's really easy to start using it.
 You can scan your Rails stack in a matter of seconds.

 One way to do so is to run a command line wizard that will ask you about your technologies in 5 steps: